 Brian Lapointe, a research professor and oceanographer with Florida Atlantic University's Harbor Branch Oceanographic Institute, tells Travel Weekly that sargassum gases can create toxic air and kill sea turtles: "The masses are heavy, hard to remove and can stand in piles as much as 10 feet high.
 When layers of sargassum are trapped in coves, the air can become very toxic.
 No one wants to walk on a beach or swim in water that's choked by this seaweed.
 It can kill sea turtles as they try to come ashore to lay eggs and it's causing problems for the juveniles as they try to make their way from the beaches to the shore."

 An article about the sargassum belt findings was published in the journal, Science.
-The image below shows how the GASB has modified and expanded since 2011.
+Here's a video showing the sargassum seaweed invasion on U.S. beaches.

 - JPL Shares New Version of The Pale Blue Dot